karepanov35/AuraOnlineStatus/README.md

-#AuraOnlineStatus

-🇺🇳 English
+🇺🇸 English

-Overview
+📖 Overview:

 AuraOnlineStatus is a plugin for Minecraft Bedrock Edition servers running PocketMine-MP 5.0.0 (PM5 API 5.0.0).
 This plugin allows server administrators to display the online player count of a remote server in the lobby or sum the total online players across multiple servers.
 It provides real-time server status updates, enhancing the player experience with clear and customizable online status displays.

-Features
+🪄Features:

 Displays the online player count for a specified remote server in the lobby.
 Supports summing the total online players across multiple servers.
 Compatible with PocketMine-MP 5.0.0 (PM5 API 5.0.0).
 Lightweight and optimized for minimal server load.
 Easy configuration for single or multi-server setups.

-Installation
+📥 Installation:

 Download the latest release of AuraOnlineStatus from the Releases page.
 Place the AuraOnlineStatus.phar file in the plugins folder of your PocketMine-MP server.
 Restart the server or use the /reload command to load the plugin.